Google AdWords is one way to get your business on Google.

 What Is It?

-After Google lists the Google AdWords paid advertising and the GMB page, it next lists websites that are relevant to the “Googler’s” keyword search.
+After Google lists the Google AdWords paid advertising and the Google Business Profile page, it next lists websites that are relevant to the “Googler’s” keyword search.
 These results are called organic listings.

 How Organic Search Engine Results Work